Generally, educators don’t expect teacher gifts.

 - Share an incident or lesson in class that was a profound moment for the child

-- Gift card holder for the gift card gift.
+- Decorate a box as a holder for the gift card gift.

 Gift Baskets and Bouquets

-Gift baskets and bouquets with the right content are wonderful gifts to give male and female teachers.
+Gift baskets and bouquets with the right content are wonderful presents to give male and female teachers.
 The content can be inexpensive items, homemade, or luxurious items.
+They can be the best gifts for teacher appreciation.

 - Gift card bouquet.
 Create a bouquet in an inexpensive vase with a selection of gift cards.
-Stick the gift cards to paper flowers.
+Stick the present to paper flowers.

 - Pencil vase filled with candy or school supplies.
 Use monogrammed pencils for a personal touch.